 Abraham Hostel Tel Aviv is an excellent place to stay when visiting the most fun city in Israel.

-Abraham Hostel is a very nice and friendly hostel, suitable for solo travelers, couples, groups of friends and families thanks to its big variety of accommodation and facilities.
+Abraham Hostel is a friendly hostel, suitable for solo travelers, couples, groups of friends and families thanks to its big variety of accommodation and facilities.
 Located in the heart of town, it offers a wide variety of services that will make your trip to Israel a memorable one.

 In this post, I will explain everything you should know about Abraham Hostel Tel Aviv, so that you can make an informed decision when booking.

-15 Things To Know About Abraham Hostel Tel Aviv
+What To Know Before Booking Abraham Hostel Tel Aviv

 Abraham Hostel is nicely located in the heart of Tel Aviv, in Levontin St..
 It is a few steps away from Rothschild Boulevard, a street full of shops, cafés and restaurant and one of the main streets of Tel Aviv.
-From there, you can quickly get to Neve Tzedek, one of Tel Aviv’s nicest neighborhood.
-The hostel is a 10 minutes walk from the seafront, from where you can easily reach Old Jaffa within a half an hour walk.
+From there, you can quickly get to Neve Tzedek, one of Tel Aviv’s nicest neighborhoods, and to the seafront, from where you can get to Old Jaffa in 30 minutes.